-When your boss behaves in a way that makes your job difficult (like being overly critical or short-tempered), it’s called supervisor undermining, which can negatively impact employee health and well-being.
-After a good night’s sleep, the boss feels bad about the inappropriate behavior and poor management, and tries to make it up to you by providing extra assistance at a later time.
+What are the effects of inconsistent leader behavior?
+For example, a manager may behave in a way that makes it difficult for his or her employees to do their jobs, perhaps by being overly critical or short-tempered.
+This is called supervisor undermining, which can negatively impact employee health and well-being.
+After a good night’s sleep, the boss feels bad about the inappropriate behavior and poor management, and tries to make it up for it by providing extra assistance at a later time.

-New research by Nahum-Shani, Lim, Henderson, and Vinokur (2014) has found two situations in which Inconsistent Leader Behavior can work well, and two others in which this approach can backfire and make things even worse.
+New research (Nahum-Shani, Lim, Henderson, & Vinokur, 2014) has found two situations in which this kind of inconsistent leader behavior can work well, and two others in which this approach can backfire and make things even worse.

 INCONSISTENT LEADER BEHAVIOR